MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-monthly-and-rolling-30-day-overview-and-totals-reports.md

 Any API call may introduce new data for *Total API Calls*, *Total Successful API Calls* and *Total API Call Errors*.
 Once executed, an API call will be added to *Total API Calls*.
 Then, if an error is introduced, it will be recorded to *Total API Call Errors*.
 Otherwise, it will belong to *Total Successful API Calls*.

-Please, consult our [Client API Documentation](https://api.playfab.com/documentation/client) to review all available API calls.
+Please, consult our [PlayFab API Reference documentation](../../../api-references/index.md) to review all available API calls.

 The following API calls will introduce new data for *Total Logins* and *Total Unique Logins*: